ThembaJNcube/Themba-Ncube/README.md

-This is **Themba** a South African Based **Freelance Developer**. <br /> A React JS and Tailwind CSS Frontend Developer. <br /> A Master of Animation and Responsive design.  <br /> React routing and SPAs designer. <br />
+This is **Themba** a South African Based **Freelance Developer**. <br /> A React JS and Tailwind CSS Frontend Developer. <br /> Whom is a  Master of Animation and Responsive design.  <br /> Currently  mastering React routing and SPAs design for small businesses. <br />